 Requirements of applicants

 Applicants must be enrolled in a PhD or PsyD program that is accredited by the American Psychological Association and be pursuing a doctoral degree in clinical, counseling, or school psychology*.
-Further, they must be U.S. Citizens, a non-citizen national of the U.S., or a foreign national who possesses a visa permitting permanent residence in the U.S.
+Further, they must be a citizen, national, or permanent resident of the United States.
+Individuals on temporary or student visas are not eligible.

 * Note, students attending newer doctoral programs that are in the process of preparing to seek accreditation will be considered on a case by case basis.
 Applicants from such programs are encouraged to request that their DCT include in his/her verification of readiness comments about the program's plans for seeking accreditation.

 Applicants must have completed at least three years of graduate training in psychology, two of which must be in full-time residence at the institution that will be granting the doctoral degree regardless of accreditation status.
 Applicants must have advanced to doctoral candidacy and proposed their dissertation by the time of submitting rankings to the National Matching Service.
 Significant progress toward the completion of the doctoral dissertation is appropriate and completion of the dissertation is desirable.